Exactly how does Invisalign work and can it work for you?

 What’s One of the Biggest Benefits of Invisalign?

-We’ve answered the question, “how does Invisalign work?”
-So, let’s discuss a couple of great benefits.
+We’ve answered how Invisalign works, so let’s discuss a couple of great benefits.

-Best of all, the trays keep your teeth cleaner than traditional braces would, as you get to continue brushing and flossing as normal.
+Best of all, the trays keep your teeth cleaner than traditional braces would, as you are able to continue brushing and flossing as normal.

 Is Invisalign for You?

-To determine if you are a candidate for Invisalign treatment and how Invisalign works in more detail, book a consultation at Fine Orthodontics today.
+To determine if you are a candidate for Invisalign treatment and how Invisalign works in more detail, book a free Invisalign consultation at Fine Orthodontics.